 Viktor Frankl, the founder of Logotherapy, argued that life’s "chapters" only have meaning because they have a beginning and an end.
 Without the boundary of death, our choices would have no weight.
 If you had an infinite amount of time, there would be no reason to do anything today.

-By embracing the Order of the Good Death philosophy, we acknowledge that our mortality is the very thing that gives our choices urgency and beauty.
-This shift in perspective allows us to focus on reconciliation and forgiveness, as holding grudges feels like a waste of a finite resource.
+Seen this way, mortality is the very thing that gives our choices urgency and weight.
+This shift in perspective often moves people toward reconciliation and forgiveness, since holding a grudge can feel like a poor use of limited time.

 The main thing: Those who practice mortality awareness report a "neutral acceptance" of death, which leads to greater psychological resilience during life's inevitable hardships.